Gabungan Parti Sarawak: Policy

 As the component parties of GPS quit BN en bloc, it inherits BN's former place and dominance in Sarawak politics.
 The party claimed to continue the legacy of Adenan Satem, a relatively popular former Sarawak's chief minister, who led BN Sarawak to its triumph in 2016 state election on basis of greater autonomy of Sarawak.
 Although the party pushed for constitutional amendments in accordance to 1963 Malaysian Agreement, its policy did not mention an outright Sarawak independence, rather it prefers to work within existing laws to regain what it calls as Sarawak's rights.
 The coalition launched its party policy in Kuching on 19 January 2019.
 It often received condemnation from opposition parties in Sarawak and foreign observers for continuing abuse of government powers, such as uneven allocation of aid and development and perceived punishment toward ethnic chiefs not aligned with the government.
 The party also directly or indirectly controlled most major media publications in Sarawak.

-Big role played
+Political crisis

-Following the political crisis in 2020 which saw the PH government lose its majority in the Dewan Rakyat, GPS entered into an agreement by declaring support for the new government coalition, Perikatan Nasional (PN).
+Following the political crisis in 2020 (which saw the PH government lose its majority in the Dewan Rakyat), GPS entered into an agreement by declaring support for the new government coalition, Perikatan Nasional (PN).
 GPS chairman, however, maintained that the agreement will not see GPS become a member of PN, but will remain as a partner instead.
 A week after PN's prime ministerial pick, Muhyiddin Yassin, was sworn in as the new premier, he announced his cabinet which saw four MPs from GPS appointed full ministers, and five others as deputy ministers.